1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

  - Opposed joining the League of Nations
  - believed that the League threatened the U.S. foreign policy of isolationism
  - Lived in 1850-1924
- - Thought the Treaty of Ver
+ - Thought the Treaty of Versailles would entangle the U.S. with foreign affairs
 #### Zimmerman Telegram
  - A telegram from Germany that resulted in the US starting WW1
  - Wanted to know if Mexico would be ally against the United States